mmeyer95/meredithmeyer.info/trajectory.md

 While x & y coordinates provide the absolute position on a map, s & d coordinates describe the position along a road, and the distance from the center line.
 This is helpful for calculating net travel distance, as well as which lane the car is in.
 Each lane is 4m wide, therefore the center of the first lane is located at d=2m.
 Likewise, lanes 2 and 3 are centered at d=6m and d=10m, respectively.

-Mathematicall, the prediction step involved the following equations:
+Mathematically, the prediction step involved the following equations:
 <center><img src="https://live.staticflickr.com/65535/47955520731_3d1085bd24.jpg"></center>

 where velocities are given in m/s, and positions are in terms of the coordinate "s".
 Predictions for the ego car were similarly calculated.